containers/crun/crun.1.md

 additional groups specified in the OCI configuration, or to reset the list of additional groups if none is specified.

+## `run.oci.timens_offset=ID SEC NSEC`

+Specify the offset to be written to /proc/self/timens_offsets when creating a time namespace.

 ## tmpcopyup mount options

 If the `tmpcopyup` option is specified for a tmpfs, then the path that